Engineers as the agents of evolution

 The above info graphic courtesy of Jeff Masters Wunderblog blog says it all, 6 out of the 13 most destructive superstorms have occurred after 1998.

 Interestingly the study is circa 2011 but I’ve seen no reflection in Australia on the uncomfortable fact that the study found, i.e that all we are doing with such schemes is shifting the death rate to an older cohort.
-Of course all the adults can sit back and congratulate themselves on a job well done, except, well except it doesn’t work, and worse yet sucks resources and attention away from searching for more effective remedies.
+Of course all the adults can sit back and congratulate themselves on a job well done, except it simply doesn’t work, and worse yet sucks resources and attention away from searching for more effective remedies.

 And not quite as simple as you think…

-The testimony of Michael Barr, in the recent Oklahoma Toyota court case highlighted problems with the design of Toyota’s watchdog timer for their Camry ETCS-i throttle control system, amongst other things, which got me thinking about the pervasive role that watchdogs timers play in safety critical systems.
+The testimony of Michael Barr, in the recent Oklahoma Toyota court case highlighted problems with the design of Toyota’s watchdog timer for their Camry ETCS-i throttle control system, amongst other things, which got me thinking about the pervasive role that watchdogs play in safety critical systems.

 Why risk communication is tricky…